 The Contractor shall drive piles outside of the high dry bank line of the channel within the railroad ROW as directed by the Engineer.
-The piles shall be driven to groundline, approximate 440 elevation, or 1-foot below ground line.
-The piles must be embedded a minimum of 15 ft into the soil.
-The piles must have a spacing spacing of 2-feet and 3-inches, typical.
 Refer to SCRRA Standard Specifications 31 80 21 Piling.

 5-2 MATERIAL

 The material will consist of HP 10x57 steel piles.